moul/bits.manfred.life/posts/beyond-binary.md

 ## Schemas and Quotes

-Here are two thought-provoking schemas to ponder:
+Here's a thought-provoking schema to ponder:

 ```mermaid
 graph TD